KenOverholt/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+To correct a distorted image, I first read in the image with imread() from matplotlib.image.
+Next I use the undistort method from OpenCV2 passing in the distortion coefficients and camera matrix calculated from the camera calibration step above.
+Below are the original image and the undistorted image calculated from the undistort method.
 ![alt text][image2]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.